 The easiest way to find professional, peer-reviewed journal articles available from Kent Library is using our databases.
 Each database searches a part of our collection.
-To access the databases off campus, you will need the S0 number on your student ID.
+To access the databases off campus, you will need your SE Key and password.

 When you know a particular journal you want to look for, you can find what databases hold in using the E-Journal Portal.